 What’s not usually covered

-The majority of pet insurance policies will not cover preventative care or related costs.
+The majority of pet insurance policies will not cover routine care or other preventative costs.
 Issues related to behavior, pre-existing conditions, pet-caused injuries, and dental care typically aren’t covered either.

 Here are the most common exclusions you’ll see with pet insurance:

 - Wellness exams and preventative care (Read: Pet insurance for vaccines)

 - Pre-existing conditions (Read: Pet insurance and pre-existing conditions)

 - Breeding-related costs (planned births, inseminations, etc.)